 Can lemon water help with heartburn?

 Lemon is an acidic substance.
-However, many individuals trust it can help with diminishing acid reflux or heartburn.
+However, many individuals trust it can help diminish acid reflux or heartburn.
 Does it work, and is it safe?

-As per a 2012 survey, lemon juice has a report used in Eastern and Western practices to help digestion and gastrointestinal issues, including acid reflux.
+According to a 2012 survey, lemon juice has been used in Eastern and Western practices to help with digestion and gastrointestinal issues, including acid reflux.

-Nonetheless, there is no research to propose that it works.
-Indeed, due to its acidity, lemon juice could worsen acid reflux.
+Nonetheless, no research suggests that it works.
+Indeed, lemon juice's acidity could worsen acid reflux.

-A few sources say that lemon water has an alkalizing impact, implying that it can neutralize stomach acid, diminishing indigestion.
-In any case, this isn't backed by research.
+A few sources say that lemon water has an alkalizing impact, implying that it can neutralize stomach acid and diminish indigestion.
+However, this isn't backed by research.

-Lemon juice is acidic, with a pH of 3, while water has a pH of around 7, neutral.
-This implies it is neither acidic nor alkaline.
+Lemon juice is acidic, with a pH of 3, while water is neutral, with a pH of around 7.
+Thus, water is neither acidic nor alkaline.

-Specific individuals might find that drinking a glass of lemon water can work on their reflux.
-An acidic fluid, such as lemon water, could even worsen their symptoms for other people.
+Drinking lemon water can improve reflux in some individuals.
+However, an acidic fluid, such as lemon water, could even worsen symptoms for other people.

 How do you use lemon water for acid reflux?